Prochlorococcus: Distribution

 Prochlorococcus is abundant in the euphotic zone of the world's tropical oceans.
 It is possibly the most plentiful genus on Earth: a single millilitre of surface seawater may contain 100,000 cells or more.
 Worldwide, the average yearly abundance is 2.8±to×10^27 individuals (for comparison, that is approximately the number of atoms in a ton of gold).
 Prochlorococcus is ubiquitous between 40°N and 40°S and dominates in the oligotrophic (nutrient-poor) regions of the oceans.
 Prochlorococcus is mostly found in a temperature range of 10–33 °C and some strains can grow at depths with low light (<1% surface light).
-These strains are known as LL (Low Light) ecotypes, with strains that occupy shallower depths in the water column known as HL (High Light) ecotypes.
+These strains are known as LL (low light) ecotypes, with strains that occupy shallower depths in the water column known as HL (high light) ecotypes.
 Furthermore, Prochlorococcus are more plentiful in the presence of heterotrophs that have catalase abilities.
 Prochlorococcus do not have mechanisms to degrade reactive oxygen species and rely on heterotrophs to protect them.
 The bacterium accounts for an estimated 13–48% of the global photosynthetic production of oxygen, and forms part of the base of the ocean food chain.
 According to a study published in 2025, the abundance of Prochlorococcus in tropical oceans could decline dramatically in the 21st century, with up to 51 percent of the population projected to disappear by 2100 under moderate and high warming scenarios, which could trigger a chain reaction in marine food webs.

 Pigments

 Prochlorococcus is closely related to Synechococcus, another abundant photosynthetic cyanobacteria, which contains the light-harvesting antennae phycobilisomes.
 However, Prochlorochoccus has evolved to use a unique light-harvesting complex, consisting predominantly of divinyl derivatives of chlorophyll a (Chl a2) and chlorophyll b (Chl b2) and lacking monovinyl chlorophylls and phycobilisomes.
-Prochlorococcus is the only known wild-type oxygenic phototroph that does not contain Chl a as a major photosynthetic pigment, and is the only known prokaryote with α-carotene.
+Prochlorococcus is the only known wild-type oxygenic phototroph that does not contain Chl a2 as a major photosynthetic pigment, and is the only known prokaryote with α-carotene.